janwilmans/nullptr/_posts/2019-01-03-better-cpp-software-engineer.md

 *   <https://www.kylegalbraith.com/learn-by-doing/volume/36/how-do-you-feel-about-cplusplus.html>
 *   <https://news.ycombinator.com/item?id=18814697>

+## Note from the author

-This post is a work in progress, I will update it regularly.
+This post got an unusual amount of attention, I would like to emphasize that it a work in progress, I will update it regularly.

  [1]: http://cppcast.com
  [2]: http://cppcast.com/2017/09/jan-wilmans/